gittesthln/leaflet-CIcon/README.md

 ## Requirements
 - Leaflet 0.7+(earlier versions may work, but the sample program uses tooltip which is not supported 0.7.x)
-- Browser support for SVG and ECMA2015(may be)
+- Browser support for SVG and ECMA2015(may be)(We use *let* for to declare variables, template literal, *Object.keys* method

 ## Demo